City-of-Helsinki/react-helsinki-headless-cms/README.md

 ## Known issues

 - Jest has difficulties loading this library.
 When this library is required in a test file, it's possible that some imports are cjs and some are esm.
 These two variants do not share a react context which can result in `useConfig` calls that return an empty config object even though `<ConfigProvider>` is declared correctly.
 I.e. `<ConfigProvider>` sets values for `context1` and `useConfig` reads `context2`.
-- `yarn generate:graphql` does not work with Node.js v16 or greater
 - Some of the built packages created with `yarn build` does some issues with some types.
 This leads to a situation where the application that uses the library cannot read all the exported types.
 Especially the exported enums inside a built package might be handled incorrectly (https://github.com/rollup/rollup/issues/4291), but there are other type related issues also, but not on every built package.